typotheque/public-documentation/drawing.md

 Use this Typotheque internal script to identify contours which have wrong direction.
 Glyphs > Path > **Correct Path Direction** will fix it.

 ## Outline compatibility
 When drawing multiple masters, outlines need to be compatible for interpolation, including anchors.
-Make sure you check compatibility within Glyphs app, by settingup a custom parameter **Enforce Compatibility Check** Read more about [Glyphs Multiple Masters tutorial](https://glyphsapp.com/learn/multiple-masters-part-2-keeping-your-outlines-compatible) on how to keep your outlines compatible.
+Make sure you check compatibility within Glyphs app, by setting up a custom parameter **Enforce Compatibility Check**.
+Read more about [Glyphs Multiple Masters tutorial](https://glyphsapp.com/learn/multiple-masters-part-2-keeping-your-outlines-compatible) on how to keep your outlines compatible.

 <img width="658" alt="image" src="https://github.com/user-attachments/assets/f03dbbad-33d5-43ff-9c6e-171bd2a32ff6" />